 Anime & Manga

-- In an anime adaptation episode of Kochikame at near the end, a officer Terai demonstrate farting fire.
-Ryotsu, not being concerned of the whole police box is stashed with heating oil, dynamite, tanker trucks, military weapons, and along with a locker full of matches, lets him do so resulting a large chunk of city destruction.
+- In an anime episode of Kochikame at near the end, officer Terai demonstrate farting fire.
+Ryotsu, not being concerned that the whole police box is stashed with heating oil, dynamite, tanker trucks, military weapons, and along with a locker full of matches, lets him do so resulting the neighborhood being destroyed.

 - Toramaru from Sakigake!!
 Otokojuku signature move is the "Daihouhi Kaenhousha" aka the "Big Fart Flamethrower"

 - This is actually an odd hobby of Kobato Hasegawa from Boku wa Tomodachi ga Sukunai.
 However it wasn't mention in the anime.

 - There's a scene in Hate where a whole bunch of people at a night-time party stand in a line and light their farts.

 - In Gorsky and Butch Aliens parody, two marines use this to blow a flock of man-eating sheep (Makes Sense In Context) in a Taking You with Me attack.